Home > Garnet > Rhodolite Garnet: Best Stone for All Occasions

 a rhodolite garnet with a black and purple background

 A type of garnet known as rhodolite garnet is one of a series of closely related minerals that differ in composition but have a similar crystal structure.
 Specifically, rhodolite is a kind of garnet that is a part of the pyrope-almandine series.
 It is valuable for having a beautiful pinkish-red to purplish-red color that is sometimes compared to cranberry or raspberry.
+Another notable member of the garnet family is the grossular garnet, which is prized for its range of colors, including green, yellow, and orange (Spessartite Garnet).

-Whilst considered to be less valuable in contrast to precious gems like diamonds, rubies, and sapphires, over the years garnets have developed a reputation for their beautiful colours and relatively high level of durability: with a Mohs hardness of 6.5 to 7.5.
+Whilst considered to be less valuable in contrast to precious gems like diamonds, rubies, and sapphires, over the years garnets have developed a reputation for their beautiful colors and relatively high level of durability: with a Mohs hardness of 6.5 to 7.5.
 Although there is a temptation to confuse the rhodolite garnets with the dark red colored varieties of these gemstones, especially almandine garnet which features deep richer, and deeper reddish tinges.
-However, the rhodolite variant of garnets with their lighter hues, distinguished by their fruity colour tones: have their distinctive niche market with quite many tones, sometimes accompanied by the purplish ones.
+However, the rhodolite variant of garnets with their lighter hues, distinguished by their fruity color tones: have their distinctive niche market with quite many tones, sometimes accompanied by the purplish ones.

 History of Rhodolite Garnets